alnsn/collectd-lua-netbsd/README.md

 # collectd-lua-netbsd
-Lua plugin for collectd on NetBSD
+Lua plugins for collectd on NetBSD.